BlogInternal Communications Measurement

 Formulate Tangible Metrics for Success

-“Create a structure that requires the person or team requesting delivery of a communication, to identify tangible metrics around the success of those messages.
+“Create a structure that requires the person or team requesting delivery of a communication to identify tangible metrics around the success of those messages.

-“For example, if IT comes to the communications team and says they need to send out a message to all users of a specific system informing them that they must change their password before a given date, insist that IT gives communicators a success metric.
+“For example, if IT comes to the communications team and says they need to send out a message to all users of a specific system informing them that they must change their password before a given date, insist that IT give communicators a success metric.
 In this case, IT would deem this communication a success if 85% of employees update their password or system access prior to the deadline date.”

 It is also important for internal communicators to work with IT to track those metrics over time after the campaign has ended.